How Supply Chain Visibility Can Help You Monitor Compliance Issues

 Supply chain visibility can provide organizations with actionable intelligence to mitigate those risks.
 A supply chain visibility platform can create a digital twin of your supply chain, so that you know where all of your critical materials are at every stage of your product's or asset's life cycle.
 This approach protects both the organization, as well as the many partners and suppliers that are connected to that brand.
 By having one trusted source of information, you can prevent recalls, material loss, compliance infractions and maintain brand reputation.

-How A Major Pharmaceutical Company Seamlessly Adheres to Regulatory Guidelines
+How A Major Pharmaceutical Company Seamlessly Adheres to Cold Chain Regulatory Compliance Guidelines

 Increased globalization and supply chain complexity pose significant risks, particularly to the pharmaceutical industry, where organizations often procure materials from several different countries, manufacture them in a different country, and even package them in yet another country.
 According to the FDA, about 80 percent of active pharmaceutical ingredients manufacturers are located outside of the U.S. In addition, the pharmaceutical industry operates in one of the world's most regulated environments.
 It loses approximately $12B in revenue each year due to penalties and material waste.